materialsvirtuallab/matgl/README.md

 <p>Figure: Schematic of M3GNet/MEGNet</p>
 </div>

+### MEGNet

+[MatErials Graph Network (MEGNet)][megnet] is an implementation of DeepMind's [graph networks][graphnetwork] for machine learning in materials science.
+We have demonstrated its success in achieving low prediction errors in a broad array of properties in both [molecules and crystals][megnet].
+New releases have included our recent work on [multi-fidelity materials property modeling][mfimegnet].
+Figure 1 shows the sequential update steps of the graph network, whereby bonds, atoms, and global state attributes are updated using information from each other, generating an output graph.

 ### M3GNet

 [Materials 3-body Graph Network (M3GNet)][m3gnet] is a new materials graph neural network architecture that